 For grant guidelines, instructions, or to start a new application, please visit the California Documentary Project grants page.

-California Humanities will host a free informational webinar on how to apply to CDP NextGen on Monday, February 10, 11 am–noon PST.
-To attend, please review the grant guidelines and register here in advance.
+California Humanities hosted a free informational webinar on how to apply to CDP NextGen on Monday, February 10.
+See a recording of the webinar here.

 Guidelines and application materials are available on the CDP grant page.